philip-brohan/CEF/docs/CEF.rst

    Link to the C3S DRS metadata repository.
 To be specified by Antonia.

    ``Var``:
    Name of the variable included in the file.
-There is a recommended list of standard variable names.
+There is a :doc:`recommended list <tables/variable_names>` of standard variable names.
 Use this if possible.

    ``Meta``:
    Anything else.
 Comma-separated string of metadata entries.
 Each entry may be any string (except no tabs, commas, or carriage returns).
-There is a standard list of meaningful entries, but other entries can be added as necessary.
+There is a :doc:`standard list of meaningful entries <tables/metadata>`, but other entries can be added as necessary.
 Metadata specified here is assumed to apply to all observations in this file, unless overwritten by the observation-specific metadata entry.

 Data table
 ----------